-Prerequisite: HIST 261 or HIST 262
+Prerequisite: HIST 261 Indian History to 1850 or HIST 262 Indian History II

 POLS 242 Indian Law II 3 Credits

 In this course, special emphasis will be placed upon areas of criminal and civil law involving jurisdictional questions.
 Special emphasis is placed on problems faced by Indian courts in following the guidelines of the 1968 Indian Civil Rights.